An application of random plane slicing to counting $\mathbb{F}_q$-points on hypersurfaces: Introduction

 then in fact

 \end{Cor}

-The pictures that visualize this statement are similar to the ones we have discussed above in various ranges for $q$.
+When $X$ is geometrically irreducible, the pictures that visualize this statement are similar to the ones we have discussed above in various ranges for $q$.
 In particular, when $q$ is large relative to $d$, this improves the best known upper bound for $|X(\F_q)|$.

 The strategy for proving Theorem \ref{values_skip} is as follows.
 We intersect $X$ with random planes $H$ defined over $\F_q.$ Each slice $X\cap H$ satisfies a dichotomy property: it either has a component which is an absolutely irreducible plane curve of degree at most $d$, hence contains plenty of $\F_q$--rational points by (\ref{LW_curve}), or $X\cap H$ contains very few such.
 If we assume that $\#X(\F_q)$ is ``reasonably'' large from the onset, the mean of the random variable $|(X\cap H)(\F_q)|$ is ``reasonably'' large as well.
 The variance bound in \cite{Tao_blog} implies that {\it plenty} of values $|(X\cap H)(\F_q)|$ must be concentrated close to this reasonably large mean, hence, by the dichotomy property, have to be in fact {\it large}.
 Thus, {\it many} planes will have {\it large} intersections with $X(\F_q)$.
 Adding up their contributions refines the initial bound on $\#X(\F_q)$.
 The details are spelled out in Section \ref{section_lower_interval}.
 The proof of Theorem \ref{values_skip_upper} is analogous but requires a few twists that we discuss in Section \ref{section_upper}.